 - a headset or earbuds with a microphone

 - a Google account

-In addition to Hangouts, students need access to Google Drive, which includes Google Docs, a free word-processing program.
+In addition to Meet, writing students need access to Gmail and Google Drive, which includes Google Docs, a free word-processing program.
 During a tutorial session, the student and I work collaboratively in a shared Google Doc.
 This functions as the online version of a whiteboard, and it allows both tutor and student to keep up-to-date copies of the document in their respective Google Drives.
 I ask students to do all of their writing assignments in Google Docs as well, and that’s where I’ll make edits and comments on those assignments.

 I will usually ask students to complete assignments between sessions.
 Depending on what we’ve arranged, these may include writing tasks, grammar exercises, or readings.
 I am available by email between sessions to answer questions about assignments and to discuss student progress.

 Ready to get started?
 Let’s go!